flexera-public/sca-codeinsight-reports-spdx/README.md

 # sca-codeinsight-reports-spdx

 The `sca-codeinsight-reports-spdx` repository is a example report for Revenera's Code Insight product.
 This report allows a user to generate an SPDX report representing the software bill of material (SBOM) information, including components, licenses, copyrights, and security references.
-A report option allows the creation of SDPX reports for any child projects (recursively) as well.

 ## Prerequisites